aistabci/abci-docs/en/docs/tips/spack.md

 Software referred by Spack can be defined in the configuration file `$HOME/.spack/linux/packages.yaml`.
 ABCI provides a pre-configured `packages.yaml` which defines mappings of Spack package and software installed on ABCI.
-Copying this file to your environment lets Spack use installed CUDA, OpenMPI, MVAPICH, cmake and etc.
+Copying this file to your environment lets Spack use installed CUDA, OpenMPI, cmake and etc.

 Compute Node (V)